Click here to book tickets for shows at Sook Cambridge, 26 – 29 July 2021

 Jamie Gledhill // Lead artist

-Jamie Gledhill is an East Anglia based artist working at the intersection of audiovisual experimentation and interaction design.
-Fascinated by the power of play to transcend norms of behaviour, he constructs experiences that encourage participants to enter a ‘magic circle’ of their own making.
+Jamie Gledhill is an East Anglia based artist working at the intersection of storytelling, audio-visual experimentation and interaction design.
+He holds an MA in Moving Image and Sound from Norwich University of the Arts and a BA in Arts Management from the Liverpool Institute for Performing Arts.
+His practice often features non-contact interaction using devices such as the Kinect, Leap and standard webcam.
+Fascinated by the power of play to transcend norms of behaviour, his work invites participants to momentarily abandon the mundane world and enter a ‘magic circle’ of creative experience.
+He has previously exhibited at venues including FACT, Firstsite, Metal, the Gibberd Gallery Harlow, Ipswich Town Hall and the Forum Norwich.
+Commissions include Peterborough Presents, converting an outdoor sculpture into an interactive audio installation, an Augmented Reality project ‘The Talking Trees of Chalkwell Park’ in Southend for Metal, and ENAS resulting in an interactive text installation featuring collected stories of journeys to and from Harwich.
 He is also a lecturer at Norwich University of the Arts.
-He’s previously exhibited at venues including FACT, Firstsite, Metal, the Gibberd Gallery Harlow, Ipswich Town Hall and the Forum Norwich.
-Commissions include Peterborough Presents, converting an outdoor sculpture into an interactive audio installation, an Augmented Reality project ‘The Talking Trees of Chalkwell Park’ in Southend for Metal, and ENAS resulting in an interactive text installation featuring collected stories of journeys to and from Harwich.

 Anna works across a wide range of media including sound, installation, performance and participation.
 She holds an MA in Performance Practice as Research from Central School of Speech and Drama, and her process is often collaborative, involving interdisciplinary exchanges that directly inform the development of her work.
 Anna’s work has been shown in museums, galleries, theatres and public spaces including the British Museum, Kettle’s Yard, the Roundhouse, UCL, Fermynwoods Contemporary Art, Battersea Art Centre, Home Manchester and Cambridge Junction, where she is currently an Associate Artist.